-Hampstead Theatre is a North London based theatre which has as its mission the creation of original theatre without creative restriction.
-In cooperation with the Foundation it has launched its “The Next Decade” initiative for the commissioning of new plays from leading playwrights.
-The Next Decade has an investment target of £1 million to fund the writing of the coming decade’s best plays.
-The Foundation is matching the funding raised by Hampstead Theatre with a donation of up to £500,000.
+Based in North London, Hampstead Theatre has as its mission the creation of original theatre without creative restriction.
+In cooperation with the Foundation, Hampstead Theatre launched the “The Next Decade” initiative to commission new plays from leading playwrights.
+This initiative achieved its target of raising £1 million to fund the writing of the coming decade’s best plays, with the Foundation matching the funding raised by Hampstead Theatre.

 Maytree is a registered charity supporting people in suicidal crisis in a non-medical setting.
 The Maytree Suicide Respite Centre, located in North London, is the only place of its kind in the United Kingdom and fills a gap in services between the medical support of the National Health Service and the helplines and drop-in centres of the voluntary sector.
-The Foundation has made a three year grant to Maytree which will cover approximately 10 percent of their running costs.
+Specifically, it provides such individuals with a free five day stay and the opportunity to be befriended and speak in complete confidence.
+The Foundation has made grants to Maytree which will cover approximately ten per cent of their running costs.

 Doorstep Homeless Families Project